 The actual historical figures I turn supernatural in my series do tend to be less well known, or only known in their country of origin.
 This ties back to my archaeology background, I select historical characters that I love and were powerful in their day but have lost ground in current educational teachings.
 I also use historical figures whose deaths are shrouded in mystery, unknown, or debated by historians.
 Of course, there are many I can imagine as supernatural, but who never come up in the books.
 Someday I may compile a list, until then the one mentioned all appear in my world bible wikia.

 How did the steampunk element fit in?

 It seems to me that, if supernatural creatures were running around Victorian London, scientists of the day would be trying to understand them, dissect them, fight them, and avoid them.
 I didn’t want magic in my world, but 19th century science is almost as unlikely.
 This, in turn, would lead to new and strange advancements in science and medicine.
 In my world, simply put, urban fantasy tropes have steampunk consequences.

-Have you kept the setting historical and added in the supernatural creatures?
+So you kept the setting historical but added in the supernatural creatures?